hivepoint/chnls.outlook/README.md

 The add-in keeps a local cache of all it's state, to help with compose, this is done through the PropertiesService, which writes them out to files.

+### Development Environment

+* Windows 8 or 10
+* Add-In Express plugin
+* SourceTree + Git installed
+* Outlook 2010 or 2013
+* Visual Studio 2013
+  * Visual Studio will need to always be stared as *administrator*, done by right clicking on the icon and selecting `run as administrator`.
+  * select the appropriate Outlook Exec as the debug target

+To register and unregister the add-in with outlook, right click on the project and select the appropriate menu items